a raised-bed garden survives ‘killer compost’

 joe lamp’l visits my garden: watch us!

-JACK AND I AND OUR GARDEN were the subject of this week’s episode of the “Growing a Greener World” public-television program.
+JACK AND I AND OUR GARDEN were the subject of an episode of the “Growing a Greener World” public-television program.
 I hope you will watch–and share the link after you do.
 Watch Joe’s visit to our place now.
 Read his behind-the-scenes account of our two days together.

 (All photos courtesy of Growing a Greener World television.)